freekh/tasitc/README.md

 Again, more to come... :)

 ## Notes:
 - When ready, move master (again).
-First commit: ab incunabulis ofc..
+First commit: Et erant codice ofc..

 ## More notes: